amochuko/ethswarm-examples-js/react-vite/README.md

 # React + Vite + (typescript)

-This is a sample project that shows off the functionalities of the Swarm network, and serves as a simple example for developers looking to build a dApp that uses the decentralised Swarm storage with Frontend Tooling setup.
+This is a sample project that shows off the functionalities of the Swarm network, and serves as a simple example for developers looking to build a dApp that uses the decentralised Swarm storage with Vite Frontend Tooling setup.

 ## Dev Stacks